Two Decades of U.K. Higher Education Philanthropy

 In the U.K. and Ireland, we have shown that universities on this side of the Atlantic can attract multimillion pound or euro gifts from at home and abroad.
 Some of these (especially gifts from China and the Persian Gulf) have attracted intense ethical and moral scrutiny, an uncomfortable place for many university leaders.
 While we have yet to see giving at the USD billion level, there have been gifts of more than USD $100 million.
 And alumni participation in a small number of universities rivals that of successful public universities in the United States.

 But beyond the very successful, results are much less consistent.
 Two thirds of universities taking part in the CASE Insights on Philanthropy (U.K. and Ireland) survey have reported a gift of at least GBP 1 million since 2014, but a quarter have only done this once in that time.
-And investment in lower level giving—annual or regular—is hard-pressed in many places.
+And investment in lower-level giving—annual or regular—is hard-pressed in many places.
 Many alumni are not asked to give at all and recently some universities have implemented significant cuts in advancement budgets.

 Why?
 Because competition for an increasingly restricted market of students is the pressing issue for so many.
 This has a toll on both budgets and leadership attention for advancement.
 How can a vice-chancellor justify continued spending on development and alumni relations when academic departments are taking cuts, professors are teaching more students, and laboratory equipment is out of date?
 There are choices to be made, and it takes leadership from the top and confidence from the senior management in the advancement operation to not make cuts against this background.